 - The legal size for harvesting male crabs is 5 inches or more across; peelers, 3 inches across; and soft crabs, 3 and 1/2 inches across.
 No size limits are set for mature females.

-In Virginia, a license in not required to crab recreationally as long as you do not use commercial fishing gear and limit your take to one bushel of hard crabs or two dozen peeler crabs per day.
+In Virginia, a license is not required to crab recreationally as long as you do not use commercial fishing gear and limit your take to one bushel of hard crabs or two dozen peeler crabs per day.
 Two crab pots per person are allowed without a license.

-- The prime season for crabs is during the summer months, May-September
+- The prime season for crabs is during the summer months, May-September.

-- Male crabs are meatier and preferable over females
+- Male crabs are meatier and preferable over females.

-- Crabs are priced by size - usually medium, large, extra large and jumbo.
-Larger crabs are more expensive but tend to be tastier
+- Crabs are priced by size, usually medium, large, extra large, and jumbo.
+Larger crabs are more expensive but tend to be tastier.

 - An adult can easily eat 6-12 crabs at one sitting.
 Crabmeat is not filling, so you will probably want to eat something else with them.
 Popular side dishes are corn-on-the-cob, crab soup, baked potatoes, and salads.